mzivic7/endcord/README.md

 Very large number of image and video formats are supported thanks to pillow and PyAV.
 All the visual media is converted to ASCII art that can be additionally configured in [theme](configuration.md).
 But there is also setting in config to open media in external app (cross-system, will use default system app for that file format).
 "endcord-lite" (without ASCII media support), can be built by specifying `--lite` flag to build script.
-Lite version is significantly smaller in size, but still can open media in external app.
+Lite version is significantly smaller, but still can open media in external app.

 ### OS specific keybindings
-Some keybindings are used by terminals or OS itself, so they are by default rebount to something else.
+Some keybindings are used by terminals or OS itself, so they are by default rebound to something else.
 #### Windows:
 Expand selected categories and servers - `Ctrl+A`
 Copy message to clipboard - `Alt+L`